Request Helpers

 id: string,

-are both getters and setters and will trigger errors if accessed outside of instance.authorized()
+}request.accountand request.org are both getters and setters and will trigger errors if accessed outside of instance.authorized()or instance.authenticated()directives.

 await request.can(action: string, subject: any, fields: string[])

-A convenience method that allows you to check if the currently logged in user is allowed to take action
+A convenience method that allows you to check if the currently logged in user is allowed to take actiontowards the specific subject.

 See https://github.com/madewithnovel/novel/blob/main/packages/novel/lib/session.js#L196